CPL (programming language): Example

-(The closing symbol to match the opening symbol "§" is a "§" with a vertical stroke through it.
-In Unicode, "§⃒", but that does not display correctly on many systems.)
+The closing section block symbol used here (̸§) is an approximation of the original symbol, in which the cross stroke is vertical.
+This is available in Unicode as §⃒ but does not display correctly on many systems.

 Implementations

 It is thought that CPL was never fully implemented in the 1960s, existing as a theoretical construct with some research work on partial implementations.

 Peter Norvig has written (for Yapps, a Python compiler-compiler) a simple CPL to Python translator for modern machines.